Trade in four wheels for two and get ready to experience top trails and warm hospitality along the Rides & Welcomes Road Trip.

 ~65 km (40 mi.)

 When you arrive in Grand Falls, the first thing you'll want to do is visit the Grand Falls Gorge.
 Located in the centre of town, this is one of New Brunswick’s most spectacular views.
-Stroll through the walking trail alongside the gorge to take in all its wonder.
+Stroll through the walking trail alongside the gorge to take in all its wonder, or enjoy the thrill of ziplining across the rocky gorge and falls.

 Everywhere you go in Grand Falls, you’ll be immersed in its rich bilingual culture.
 While you’re exploring the town, be sure to walk along the widest main street in eastern Canada; Broadway Boulevard!
 Here, you’ll discover many shops, restaurants, and more.
 For any art lovers, the Galerie d’Art Acanthus is nearby, and features the work of many local artists and has a tearoom.
 If craft beer is more your style, stop in at the Grand Falls Brewing Company, a local artisanal micro-brewery with a wide selection of refreshing cold drinks.